David Arnold Research

 Smithsonian.

-ownership of the design.
-However, the redesign of Lares-2 uses a design that I
+is protected by Article 10 of the contract.
+The redesign of Lares-2 uses a design

-invented and published in Advances in Space Research 65 (2020) pages 2276-2289.
+that I invented and published in Advances in Space Research 65 (2020) pages 2276-2289.

 In 2016, I was asked to participate in the design of a second Lares satellite to be